-- Easily accessible to food handlers - Connected to a supply of warm running water from a single outlet (e.g. mixer tap). - Large enough to allow for effective handwashing. - Clearly designated for the sole purpose of washing the hands, arms and face. - Provided with a supply of soap (preferably liquid) and single use towels at all times.
+- Must be permanent fixtures, provided wherever food may be contaminated by the hands (ie. where unpackaged food is handled, stored or displayed, and - Immediately adjacent to toilets or toilet cubicles. - Must be easily accessible. - Must be connected to a supply of warm running water. - Must be large enough to allow for effective handwashing. - Must be clearly designated for sole purpose of washing the hands, arms and face. - Must be provided with a supply of soap (preferably liquid) and single use towels at all times.

-To encourage adequate hand washing during food preparation it is recommended that food handlers in typical food service businesses should not need to travel more than five metres to access a handwash facility.
+As a guide to location, it is recommended that food handlers in typical food service businesses should not need to travel more than five (5) metres to access a handwash facility.